kavismith/VPN-Setup/README.md

 </p>
 <p>
-Go to Whatismyipaddress.com to see what your personal computers IPv4 address is.
-Take note of this.
+To find your personal computer's IPv4 address, please follow these steps:

+- Open a web browser on your personal computer.

+- In the web browser's address bar, type in "whatismyipaddress.com" and press Enter.

+- The website will display your personal computer's IPv4 address on the screen.

+Make sure to take note of this IPv4 address for your reference or any necessary networking configurations.

 </p>
 <br />
 <h2>Create Yuor Microsoft Azure VM(Virtual Machine)</h2>

 ![Screenshot 2023-09-05 041743](https://github.com/kavismith/VPN-Setup/assets/143667203/412265d7-de72-4ae6-979d-3b31b0e35afa)

+To set up a subscription with your Microsoft Azure account and create a Virtual Machine for your VPN, follow these steps:

+- Start by creating a subscription with your Microsoft Azure account.

+- Once your Microsoft Azure account is set up, use the search bar to find and select "Virtual Machine."

+- Create a new Virtual Machine for your VPN, allowing the system to create its own Resource Group.

+- Name your Virtual Machine (VM) as "VPN."

+- Change the region to a country different from your current location.

+- Ensure that the VM image is set to "Windows 10 Pro."

 ![Screenshot 2023-09-05 041820](https://github.com/kavismith/VPN-Setup/assets/143667203/febd0df2-8168-420c-ae59-84ad83abe440)

+- Adjust the size of the VM to have 2-4 vCPUs for optimal performance.

+- Create a username and password that you can remember for logging in to your Remote Desktop Connection.

+- Check the Windows license box at the end of the setup.

+- Click "Next" and proceed to the networking tab, where you'll notice that the system has automatically generated the virtual network and subnet.

+- After passing the validation checks, click "Create."

+By following these steps, you will have successfully set up a Microsoft Azure subscription, created a Virtual Machine for your VPN, configured the necessary settings, and initiated the creation process.
+This Virtual Machine will allow you to run a Windows 10 Pro image with enhanced performance for your VPN needs.

 </p>
 <p>
-Create a Subscription with Microsoft Azure account.
-After you Microsoft Azure is created, search in the search bar for Virtual Machine and craete a Virtual Machine for your VPN.
-Allow the system to create its own Resource Group.
-Name your VM(VPN).
-Change your region to another country other than the country you live in.
-Make sure you impage is set to Widows 10 pro.
-Chamge your size to 2-4 vcpus to make sure your VM run fast.
-Then creat create a username and passowrd so you can login to you Remote Desktop Connection(maske sure its a username and password taht you will remember).
-Last, check the windows license box at the end before you move on.
-Click next and go to the networking tab.
-You would see that the system automatically generated the virtual network/subnet.
-After you pass validation, click create.

 </p>
 <br />